 For me, there are two obvious highlights of the Santos Coffee Museum.
-First is the architecture of the building that is the former coffee exchange market.
+First is the architecture of the building, which is the former coffee exchange market.
 Secondly, it is in the Coffee Museum Cafe where we had the best cup of Brazilian arabica coffee.

 The heavily worded exhibits in the museum are all in Portuguese.
 The Coffee Museum is 4.5 km (2.8 miles) from the Santos port cruise terminal.

 Interesting fact: Today, Brazil is the world’s largest coffee producer, and the USA is the world’s largest coffee consumer by volume.

 Santos Football (Soccer) Club

-Football (soccer) fans know that Pelé as the world’s greatest player.
+Football (soccer) fans know Pelé as the world’s greatest player.
 Now living in the hills between Santos and São Paulo, he once played in Santos stadium.
 Small by world standards, it holds 35,000 spectators.

 The stadium is about 6 km (3.7 miles) from the Santos port cruise terminal.

-If you are an over-the-top football fan, then check out this private football shore excursion.
-It will take you to the Santos Football Stadium, the Pelé Museum, the São Paulo Stadium and Museum, the Palmeiras Stadium and Museum, and the Corinthians Stadium and Museum, before returning you to your ship.
+If you are an over-the-top football fan, consider a private football shore excursion.
+It will take you to the Santos Football Stadium, the Pelé Museum, the São Paulo Stadium and Museum, the Palmeiras Stadium and Museum, and the Corinthians Stadium and Museum before returning you to your ship.
 Reserve your private football shore excursion here

 Funicular to Mount Serrat